 Paying tribute to trailblazing advocates in the blindness field

 WASHINGTON, D.C.
-(February 25, 2020)—At the 2020 AFB Leadership Conference, the annual gathering of leadership personnel hosted by the American Foundation for the Blind (AFB), individuals who have made superb contributions to improving the lives of people who are blind or visually impaired will be recognized for their stellar achievements with the presentations of the Migel Medal, the Stephen Garff Marriott Award, and the Corinne Kirchner Research Award.
+(April 26, 2022)—At the 2022 AFB Leadership Conference, the American Foundation for the Blind (AFB) will recognize individuals who have made superb contributions to improving the lives of people who are blind or visually impaired with the presentations of the Migel Medal, the Llura Gund Leadership Award, and the Corinne Kirchner Research Award.

 The Migel Medal was established in 1937 by the late M.C.
 Migel, AFB's first chairman, to honor professionals and volunteers whose dedication and achievements improve the lives of people who are blind or visually impaired.
-Rod Haneline is the 2020 recipient in the professional category and Dr. Michael Schermer is the 2020 recipient in the volunteer category.
+Gale Watson and Judith Dixon are the 2022 recipients.

-The Marriott Award will be presented during the afternoon closing session on Friday, March 27.
+The Gund Award will be presented during a special morning session on Tuesday, May 3.

-The Kirchner Award will be presented during the morning general session on Friday, March 27.
+The Kirchner Award will be presented during the closing ceremony on Tuesday, May 3.

 About the American Foundation for the Blind